cfjedimaster/raymondcamdendotcom/content/post/2017/02/02/working-with-openwhisk-triggers.md

 that I struggled to understand how all the parts come together.
 I finally got things working today (with a lot of help!) and I thought
 I'd share my thoughts, and a demo, but please remember I'm new at this!

-Before I begin, I want to thank folks in the OpenWhisk Slack for helping me out, especially fellow IBMer Justin Berstler.
+Before I begin, I want to thank folks in the [OpenWhisk Slack](https://openwhisk-team.slack.com) (sign up here: http://slack.openwhisk.org) for helping me out, especially fellow IBMer
+Justin Berstler.

 Ok, so what in the heck is a trigger?
 A trigger is an event of some sort.